geoffrey-anto/thinkclock-assignment/README.md

 # ThinkClock Take Home Assignment

 ## Introduction
-In this assignment, you will analyze the NASA Battery Dataset available on Kaggle: [NASA Battery Dataset](https://www.kaggle.com/datasets/patrickfleith/nasa-battery-dataset/data).
+In this assignment, we will analyze the NASA Battery Dataset available on Kaggle: [NASA Battery Dataset](https://www.kaggle.com/datasets/patrickfleith/nasa-battery-dataset/data).

 ### Objective
 Created plots using Plotly to visualize how the following battery parameters change as the battery cell ages through charge/discharge cycles: